Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 Supplemental iron intake may be required in patients with low iron stores.

 Store at 2°C to 8°C (36°F to 46°F); do not freeze.
 Do not shake.
 Protect from light.
 Store in original carton until use.
-The following stability information has also been reported: May be stored at room temperature for up to 7 days (Cohen 2007).
+Extended storage information at room temperature may be available; contact product manufacturer to obtain current recommendations.

 Lenalidomide: Erythropoiesis-Stimulating Agents may enhance the thrombogenic effect of Lenalidomide.
 Monitor therapy